 Add To Favorites

-Look at one of Picasso's early Cubist works, such as <i>Pot, Glass and Book</i>, or "Green Pan and Black Bottle."
-Find geometric shapes in the paintings.
+Invite students to look at one of Picasso's early Cubist works, such as "Pot, Glass and Book", or "Green Pan and Black Bottle."
+Encourage them to find geometric shapes in the paintings.
 Provide various texts for students to view focused on Picasso's life and career.
 This may be done individually or in small teams.

-Draw these geometric shapes, using a different color Crayola® Oil Pastel for each shape.
+Students draw these geometric shapes, using a different color Crayola® Oil Pastel for each shape.
 Complex forms, such as a teddy bear, will have several geometric shapes, each in a different color of pastel.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step